orc721/market/README.md

 ... read more at the [10 000 D.I.Y.
 Genesis Punks Readme »](https://github.com/ordbase/generative-orc-721/tree/master/genesis)

+**Update** - Sorry for the bad news ...  unfortunately the deploy inscribe is broken ... i am heart broken too ... the first line is missing in action e.g.  `og deploy genesis`.
+If anyone can help out with a new inscribe, please do ... yes, you can.

 PS:  Try the [D.I.Y.
 Genesis Punks (Image) Previewer »](https://ordbase.github.io/generative-orc-721/genesis)